Ashutosh27ind/deploy-heroku/README.md

 # deploy-heroku: Machine Learning classiffication app deployment
 Deploy deep learning image classification model in Heroku using Flask to predict what breed of cat or dog is present.
+(PaaS)

 ### APPLICATION-URL : https://deploy-class-heroku-new.herokuapp.com/